ApproApp/ApproApp/docs/index.md

 ### 3. Officials or Executives
-They will be required to digitally sign the documents and approve them through their .pfx files provided to them on behalf of ApproApp.
+They will be required to digitally sign the documents and approve them through their .pfx files provided to them on behalf of M-GEUAI.

 ## Technology
 We will develop the application with combining three web apps which will serve 3 diff sectors that is, one will be serving organizations, other to officials or executives and third will serve to normal individuals and all will be joint together by a common database.
-This means that at the very core level, approapp will serve the purpose of 3 different applications in one.
+This means that at the very core level, M-GEUAI will serve the purpose of 3 different applications in one.

 ## Working